techniq/layerchart/docs/src/content/components/BarChart.md

 :example{ name="group-series" }

-`seriesLayout="stack"` gives them one running total instead, so the band's full height is their sum:
+`seriesLayout="stack"` gives them one running total instead, so the band's full height is their sum — what happens by default without a `seriesLayout`, except that it stacks every value in the same direction:

 :example{ name="stack-series" }